DiegoPinto357/gamekeeper/README.md

 2. Xbox
 3. Epic Games
 4. GOG
+5. Amazon
-5. Game Pass
+6. Game Pass
-6. Manual
+7. Manual

 The highest priority platform becomes the **primary source**, but all ownership is preserved.